hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/104__Praveen_R._Bhat.md

 >>    - Although this is discussed in the context of kAmyakarma, the same
 >>    applies to nityanaimittika karma also.
 >>
->> ​Not true from point of view of mImAmsaka-s.
+>> Not true from point of view of mImAmsaka-s.
 > vishvajidadhikaraNa-nyAya applies to kAmya-s.
 >